 Be an active and committed Christian, and support the mission of Y.E.C.A.

-Participate in the training/orientation retreat towards the end of August.
+Participate in the training/orientation retreat May 18-24, 2020.

 Work with Y.E.C.A. staff and other Fellows in the cohort to develop and approve a plan and timeline for engaging your campus, church, and /or broader community in climate-focused civic engagement.

 Identify a mentor who will serve as a local advisor for your project and provide support as needed.

 Invest an average of 10 hours/week on Fellowship-related work.

 Meet regularly with Y.E.C.A. staff and other Fellows via biweekly video calls, and connect as needed with your local advisor.